 The Publishers Association is working on several initiatives to help publishers respond to requests on behalf of people with reading impairments, particularly visually impaired people, in order to facilitate access to their material.

 Publisher Lookup UK is a collaborative website offered by the PA and the JISC TechDis service.
 It is designed to help those in education who work with disabled learners to get them an electronic version of published texts as quickly as possible; check to see if your house is included.
 The PA and JISC TechDis have also devised a Guide to Obtaining Textbooks in Alternative Formats.
-Research commissioned by TechDis underpins a Report on accessible e-book platforms, and a related good practice guide (available here text-only and here in illustrated form).
+Research commissioned by TechDis underpins a Report on accessible e-book platforms, and a related good practice guide (available here).

 An agreement reached in September 2010 between stakeholders to facilitate access to reading materials for the print-disabled resulted in a Memorandum of Understanding endorsed by both publishing and print-disabled communities in the presence of the European Commission.
 It outlines a system whereby works in accessible formats can be more easily distributed across EU member states through a network of trusted bodies, with a goal of a noticeable increase in cross-border distribution of accessible versions of works within a year of signing.
 The next phase will focus on establishing a network of Trusted Intermediaries.